NatalyHelps/CodingNotes/Promises.md

 :question: **What is a promise?**
 Promises are just a different way of working with callbacks.
-Since async programming breaks exception handling, promises help standardize a way to handle errors.
-They provide a way for errors to propagate correctily thru a chain of promises.
+Since asynchronous programming breaks exception handling, Promises help standardize a way to handle errors.
+Promises provide a way for errors to propagate correctily thru a chain of promises.

-**If a Promise is fulfilled:** The value is a return value that gets passed to any callbuck functions registered as the first argument of then.
+**If a Promise is fulfilled:** The value is a return value that gets passed to any callbuck functions registered as the first argument of .then().

 **If a Promise is rejected:** The value is an error of some sort that is passed to any callback functions registered with catch.

 :question: **What is .then()?**
-Instead of nested callback functions which can be unwieldy, functions are defined in a nested then() method in a linear promise chain. when the promise returns a value, you usually want to do something with that value.
+Instead of nested callback functions which can be unwieldy, functions are defined in a nested then() method in a linear promise chain. when the promise returns a value, you usually want to do something with that value, that is where .then() comes in handy.
-They act like a callback registration like the addEventListener() method that is used for registering event handlers in client-side JavaScript.
-ALtho unlike event listeners a Promise represents a single computation.

 Each function with .then() will only be invoked once.
 The computation is performed after the promise object is returned to us.

 :question: **How to handle errors?**